mr1337357/fpga-synth/readme.md

 Addresses:

-* 0. Frequency/Phase accumulator - This sets the step size for the phase accumulator.
+* 0-3.
+Frequency/Phase accumulator - This sets the step size for the phase accumulator.
 In plain English, this means the frequency of the note to be played.
 This register contains a MSB-first 16 bit number
-* 1. Look Up Table - This is the memory to store the wave.
+* 4-7.
+Look Up Table - This is the memory to store the wave.
 Waves take the form of offset binary signed bytes.
 There are 256 samples per wave, each 8 bits wide.
 Offset binary simply means it is a signed number with the most significant bit inverted.
-* 2. Volume/Envelope - This sets the volume for the signal to be played.
+* 8-11.
+Volume/Envelope - This sets the volume for the signal to be played.
 Currently it is a linear function, although I'd like to change this to a scaled logarithmic curve.
 It takes a one byte unsigned number but it only uses the 5 least significant bits.
-* 3. LEDs - This register isn't necessary.
+* (disconnected).
+LEDs - This register isn't necessary.
 It is just a 16 bit register that shows its stored value on a bank of LEDs.

 SPI TIMING
 ----------